intellectif-llc/intellectif-website/database-functions.md

         RETURN json_build_object('success', false, 'error', 'Required parameters, including a customer email, cannot be null');
     END IF;

-    -- ADDED: This is the core improvement you wanted to keep.
-    -- It finds a registered user by email to link the booking.
-If no user is found, -- found_user_id remains NULL, which is the correct state for a guest booking.
-    SELECT id INTO found_user_id
+    -- Find registered user by email to link the booking SELECT id INTO found_user_id
     FROM auth.users
     WHERE email = customer_data_param->>'email'
     LIMIT 1;

-    -- ADDED: Kept improved service check from newer function (includes is_active) SELECT * INTO service_rec FROM services WHERE id = service_id_param AND is_active = true;
+    -- Get service details and verify it's active SELECT * INTO service_rec FROM services WHERE id = service_id_param AND is_active = true;
     IF NOT FOUND THEN
         RETURN json_build_object('success', false, 'error', 'Service not found or inactive');
     END IF;

-    -- Kept from original: Get consultant assignment SELECT * INTO consultant_assignment
+    -- Get optimal consultant assignment
+    SELECT * INTO consultant_assignment
     FROM get_optimal_consultant_assignment(
         scheduled_date_param,